dh-notes/vim-article/main.md

 and `)`, or move around by paragraph with `[` and `]`.
 To move to the end of the line press `$`.
 To move to the beginning, try `0`.
 Remember to evoke these form the *normal mode*.
-Because you don't need to use the mouse that much (or at all) when you are good at Vim and because the commands are compact, your wrists remain relatively still.
+Because you don't need to use the mouse that much (or at all) when you are good at Vim, and because the commands are compact, your wrists remain relatively still.
 Many writers report reduced hand strain.
 But these are small luxuries.
-The big payoff of modes and text awareness is **command composability.** In some important sense, Vim is a language for interacting with language.
+The big payoff of modes and text awareness is **command composability**.
+In some important sense, Vim is a language for interacting with language.
 "Delete a word" has a grammatical structure: a verb and a noun.
 Once you become fluent in this language, you will be able to compose commands "on the fly," without thinking or looking things up.
 A measure